About

 Meet Rachel

-Rachel is a fully qualified Pilates instructor in both equipment and mat work, having completed extensive training through the Physiotherapy and Pilates Rehabilitation Centre, in affiliation with Alan Herdman Pilates—one of the world’s leading Pilates training providers.
+Hi, I’m Rachel—a fully qualified Pilates instructor in both equipment and mat work, trained through the Physiotherapy and Pilates Rehabilitation Centre in affiliation with Alan Herdman Pilates, one of the world’s leading Pilates training providers.

-She has always led an active lifestyle.
-From competing in county-level cross-country as a child to rock climbing and snowboarding around the world as an adult, movement has been a constant in her life.
+Movement has always been a part of who I am.
+From running county-level cross-country as a child to rock climbing and snowboarding around the world as an adult, staying active has been my way of feeling connected, strong, and alive.

 Life.